I was recently asked by one of this blog’s readers what is the best coffee creamer alternative for fatty liver.

 Why is coffee creamer bad for non alcoholic fatty liver?

-Although there are many brands out there and things vary more or less from a brand to another, we can safely say that coffee creamer is bad for those suffering from a fatty liver (and not healthy in general).
+Although there are many brands out there and things vary more or less from one brand to another, we can safely say that coffee creamer is bad for those suffering from a fatty liver (and not healthy in general).

 Usually, coffee creamers are highly processed and made with hydrogenated oils (probably the unhealthiest oils out there), lots of sugar and various flavors, most of which artificial.